-- Mental pain and anguish – In addition to inflicting pain, memories of the accident can cause ongoing trauma, resulting in persistent stress and anxiety, which you are entitled to be compensated for.
+- Mental pain and anguish – In addition to inflicting pain, memories of the accident can cause psychological injuries and ongoing trauma, resulting in persistent stress and anxiety, which you are entitled to be compensated for.

-- Lower quality of life – Pain, mobility restrictions and mental anguish can make performing even everyday tasks more challenging resulting in increasing dependence on others.
+- Reduced quality of life – Pain, mobility restrictions, and mental anguish can make performing even everyday tasks more challenging resulting in increasing dependence on others.
 Some accident victims lose interest in activities they once enjoyed because of the difficulties involved in pursuing these activities.

-- Loss of companionship – Damages for loss of companionship are paid to family members in wrongful death cases.
+- Loss of companionship – Damages for loss of companionship may be paid to family members in wrongful death cases.

 Special damages are awarded to compensate for actual out-of-pocket expenses/financial costs that a claimant has incurred as a direct result of the defendant’s actions or behaviour.

-- Short-term medical expenses – Short term medical expenses includes doctor’s consultation fees, hospital charges and all other expenses related to medication, diagnostic tests and hospital stay.
+- Short-term medical expenses – Short-term medical expenses might include doctor’s consultation fees, hospital charges, and all other expenses related to prescription medication, diagnostic tests, and hospital stays.

-- Transportation costs – This helps to cover the cost of travelling to and from the hospital for ongoing visits, whether you travel by private car, taxi, bus or train.
+- Transportation costs – This helps to cover the cost of travelling to and from the hospital for ongoing visits, for example, whether you travel by private car, taxi, bus or train.

-- Loss of income – Loss of income compensation is applicable if your salary was cut or if you lost out on some monetary bonus or other perks because your injuries forced you to stay away from work for a period of time.
+- Loss of earnings – Compensation for loss of earnings is applicable if your salary was cut or if you lost out on some monetary bonus or other perks because your injuries forced you to stay away from work for a period of time.